stanford-rc/www.sherlock.stanford.edu/src/docs/overview/orders/process.md

 | `G4FP32` | Base GPU configuration | Single-precision (FP32) GPU-accelerated applications (CryoEM, MD...) with low GPU memory requirements | ++"$$"++ |
 | `G4FP64` | High-end GPU configuration | AI, ML/DL and GPU-accelerated HPC codes requiring double-precision (FP64) and larger amounts of GPU memory | ++"$$$"++ |

+??? tip "Choosing the best node configuration for your needs"

+    Although some configurations may appear cheaper when looking at the dollar/core ratio, this is not the only point to consider when determining the best configuration for your workload.

+    *Performance per core*

+    : There are other factors to take into account, notably the memory and I/O bandwidth per core, which could be lower on higher core-count configurations like `CPERF`.
+With multiple times more cores than `CBASE`, they still provide the same total amount of bandwidth to remote and local storage, as well as, to a lesser extend, to memory.
+Higher core-count CPUs also often offer lower core frequencies, which combined with less bandwidth per core, may result in lower performance for serial jobs.

+    : `CPERF` nodes are an excellent fit for multi-threaded applications that don't span multiple nodes.
+But for more diverse workloads, they don't offer the same level of flexibility than the `CBASE` nodes, which can run a mix of serial, multi-threaded and MPI applications equally well.

+    *Availability*

+    : Another important factor to take into account is that less nodes for a given number of cores offers less resilience against potential hardware
+    failures: if a 128-core node becomes unavailable for some reason, that's 128 cores that nobody can use while the node is being repaired.
+But with 128 cores in 4x 32-core nodes, if a node fails, there are still 96 cores that can be used.

+    We'll be happy to help you determine the best configuration for your computing needs, feel free to [reach out][email] to schedule a consultation.

 Configuration details for the different compute node types are listed in the [Sherlock compute nodes catalog][url_catalog] (_SUNet ID required[^sunet]_).